-The fee includes a hard copy of "Environmental Protection and Transitions from Conflict to Peace" (Oxford University Press), access to the course materials, a certificate of participation, an information briefing at one of the International Courts and Tribunals in The Hague, lunches and refreshments on class days, a welcome dinner in the city centre, a drinks reception at The Hague municipality and a farewell dinner at the beach.
+The fee includes access to the course materials, a certificate of participation, an information briefing at one of the International Courts and Tribunals in The Hague, lunches and refreshments on class days, a welcome dinner in the city centre, a drinks reception at The Hague municipality and a farewell dinner at the beach.

 To apply please complete the online application form.

 The application should be completed at once as data cannot be saved.
 Therefore, make sure to have the following documents ready before starting the application:

 1. A copy of your curriculum vitae;

 2. A cover letter (one page) in which you clearly explain why you are applying for this course;